Aya-ramu

-Aya-ramu (Akkadian: a-a-ram-mu (Aya-rāmu or Ayya-rammu)) was king of Edom around the year 701 BCE, during the reign of the Assyrian king Sennacherib.
+Aya-ramu (Akkadian: a-a-ram-mu, Aya-rāmu or Ayya-rammu or Ilāya-rām) was king of Edom around the year 701 BCE, during the reign of the Assyrian king Sennacherib.
+A tentative chronology proposed by Edward Lipiński places his rule between c.
+710-685 BC.
+His rule followed that of Qaus-malaka and he was succeeded by Qaus-gabri.

 He is mentioned on Sennacherib's Prism in a list of kings of the Levant and Cyprus who paid tribute to Assyria after Sennacherib's campaign in the Levant.